sjdvda/myt-usage-home-assistant/README.md

 You can then use any card to display the value in the Lovelace frontend.

-I recommend the built-in S
+I recommend the built-in Sensor card:

 ## Credits